| |

 activities and officer's compensation package is through the completion

-Federal Form 990, called the annual return.
+of the required IRS Federal Form 990, called the annual return.
 It is akin to a tax

-organizations must file this return and major inconsistencies
+organizations must file this return and inconsistencies

 The IRS Form 990 returns are also the major source of information that